tungnon/cachyos-xfce-settings/README.md

 ## Hard Dependencies
 **Not installing any of these during the beginning will have config to break**

+Make sure to install one of these archiver tools: engrampa, xarchiver or file roller

 ### XFCE Packages
 - exo
 - garcon